rasmusbrottwitt/coronavirus/README.md

 The largest factor in the combat of the disease for now has been the massive lockdowns almost every country has done.
 However, some countries have deffinetly hesitated, most likely because of the consequences on the economy.
 So, what effect did these lockdowns have - and did the timing matter?

 ### Spread and lockdown in different countries
+Many countries started considering lockdowns early on based on recommendations from WHO.
+By locking the country down and distancing physically from each other, the virus would not spread as rapdily and the health care systems would be able to maintain normal function as well as having capacity for infected COVID19 patients.
+On the other hand, if everybody continued to live as normal, the system would be overflown by patients and not be able to treat regular diseases as well as everybody infected with COVID19.

+These two scenarioes have been showcased many times in different formats, here as seen in The New York Times (https://www.nytimes.com/article/flatten-curve-coronavirus.html).
+The scenarios are the green and red cruve respectively.

+<iframe
+        src="Charts/curve.png"
+        width="900" height="500"
+        frameBorder="0"
+></iframe>

 The spread in different countries, and especially also the number of deaths, appear to be very different.
-To gain an understanding of why this is the case, let's look into the rate that each country locked down in compared to the casualties.
+To gain an understanding of why this is the case, let's look into the rate that each country locked down compared to the casualties.

-In the following maps, the dahsed line indicates lockdown times, and its color matches the countrystats.
+In the following maps, the dahsed line indicates lockdown dates, and its color matches the countrystats.

 <iframe
         src="Charts/webpage006.html"